Surf's Up (film): Box office

 The film opened at number four and grossed $5,804,772 at the box office on its opening day in North America.
 It grossed $17,640,249 in its opening weekend.
 The film grossed $58,867,694 in North America, and $93,138,019 in the other territories, making the total worldwide gross $152,005,713.

 Accolades

-Sequel
+Sequel and television series

 A direct-to-video sequel, titled Surf's Up 2: WaveMania, was released on January 17, 2017.
 The film stars WWE superstars John Cena, Triple H, The Undertaker, Vince McMahon, and Paige.

+On September 25, 2025, it was reported that a television series adaptation was being developed by Atomic Cartoons.
+Lienne Sawatsky, Dan Williams, and John Hazlett are writing and showrunning the adaptation, with Jennifer Twiner McCarron, Joel Bradley, Aaron Behl and Rick Mischel serving as executive producers, and Kitty Walsh serving as co-executive producer.
+The comedy series, titled Surf’s Up: The Series, will have 11-minute episodes, targeting kids aged 6–9, and will follow "an over-confident teen penguin named Flip, who teams a zany bunch of young surfers in his attempt to become a surf legend."
+Cody, Big Z, and Chicken Joe will also return.